bacterial-genomics/wf-paired-end-illumina-assembly/docs/output.md

 Concatenation of output metrics for all samples.

+> [!NOTE]
+> The Summary-Report excel file is only created when the parameter `--create_excel_outputs` is used.
+>
+> The Summary-Report excel file has the date and time appended to the filename using the following shorthand notation: year (yyyy), month (MM), day (dd), hour (HH), minute (mm), second (ss).

 <details markdown="1">
 <summary>Output files</summary>

 - `Summaries/`
-  - `Summary.16S.tsv`: Summary of the best BLAST alignment for each sample.
+  - `Summary.16S.[tsv,xlsx]`: Summary of the best BLAST alignment for each sample.
-  - `Summary.MLST.tsv`: Summary of the MLST results for all samples.
+  - `Summary.MLST.[tsv,xlsx]`: Summary of the MLST results for all samples.
-  - `Summary.PhiX.tsv`: Number of reads discarded and retained for each sample.
+  - `Summary.PhiX.[tsv,xlsx]`: Number of reads discarded and retained for each sample.
-  - `Summary.Assemblies.tsv`: Assembly metrics such as N50, cumulative length, longest contig length, and GC composition for each sample.
+  - `Summary.Assemblies.[tsv,xlsx]`: Assembly metrics such as N50, cumulative length, longest contig length, and GC composition for each sample.
-  - `Summary.GenomeCoverage.tsv`: Summary of the overall genome coverage for each sample.
+  - `Summary.GenomeCoverage.[tsv,xlsx]`: Summary of the overall genome coverage for each sample.
-  - `Summary.QC_File_Checks.tsv`: Summary of all QC file checks detailing if a sample passes or fails each process.
+  - `Summary.QC_File_Checks.[tsv,xlsx]`: Summary of all QC file checks detailing if a sample passes or fails each process.
-  - `Summary.CleanedReads-Bases.tsv`: Summary of the number of cleaned bases for each sample.
+  - `Summary.CleanedReads-Bases.[tsv,xlsx]`: Summary of the number of cleaned bases for each sample.
-  - `Summary.CleanedReads-AlignmentStats.tsv`: Summary of the genome size and coverages of the paired-end and single-end reads for each sample.
+  - `Summary.CleanedReads-AlignmentStats.[tsv,xlsx]`: Summary of the genome size and coverages of the paired-end and single-end reads for each sample.
+  - `Summary-Report_yyyy-MM-dd_HH-mm-ss.xlsx`: Excel workbook where each file in the Summaries directory is added to a separate worksheet within the workbook.

 </details>